rprakashg/blog/posts/build_iso_images_for_vpac.md

 ![build_iso](../src/images/build_iso.jpg)

-Since the custom ISO is in an Ansible temp directory we can ssh into the image builder host and move it to a directory under `/home` using command below
+Since the custom ISO is in an ansible temp directory we can ssh into the image builder host and move it to a directory under `/home` using command below

 ```sh
 sudo mv <custom iso path printed by the ansible role> .
 ```

-We can now download this file from the image builder host and perform IPMI based installation for provisioning virtualization hosts that run virtualized protection and control applications.
+We can now download this file from the image builder host and perform IPMI based installation for provisioning virtualization hosts that run virtualized protection automation and control applications.

 Hope this post was helpful, as always feel free to reach out to me if you have any questions about this post.